HVTN Research and Mentorship Program (RAMP) Scholar Program for African American/Black and Latinx Medical Students

-- Attend two scientific conferences, including the HVTN conference in Washington, D.C.
+- Attend two scientific conferences, including presenting at the HVTN conference

 RAMP scholars are funded to travel to an HVTN clinical research site to conduct a project under the mentorship of an investigator.

-To see projects from our alumni scholars, check out their profiles.
+To see projects of our current and former scholars, check out their profiles.